If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.

 They are ideal pets for families with children as they are generally gentle creatures.
 One thing to watch out for when owning a mini rex is their tendency to overeat.

-They love food and will eat anything they can to get their paws on.
+They love food and will eat anything to get their paws on.
 One way to help prevent overeating is by providing lots of hay throughout the day so they can graze on it.

 12. New Zealand Rabbit